pandafw/panda-demo/README.md

 if you want the demo application to send error log to your slack channel. use the following command to build the project.

-> mvn "-DCHANNEL=your-slack-channel" "-DWEBHOOK=your-slack-webhook-url"
+> mvn clean package "-Dlog.slack.channel=your-slack-channel" "-Dlog.slack.webhook=your-slack-webhook-url"

+### prepare database folder

+> mkdir out/panda-demo-1.5.2/WEB-INF/_sqlite

 ### start the application from command

-> java -jar out/dependency/webapp-runner.jar --port 8080--uri-encoding UTF-8 --use-body-encoding-for-uri --temp-directory out/tomcat out/panda-demo-1.5.0
+> java -jar out/dependency/webapp-runner.jar --port 8080 --uri-encoding UTF-8 --use-body-encoding-for-uri --temp-directory out/tomcat out/panda-demo-1.5.2

 panda-demo default use sqlite database, the database file is automatically created at out/panda-demo-1.5.2/WEB-INF/_sqlite.